kotivo/public/api/v1/devices.rst

-	:>json int temperature.warning.min: Limit minimum when temperature warnings are sent :>json int temperature.warning.max: Limit maximum when temperature warnings are sent :>json boolean temperature.advance: Flag the check whether or not advance heating is on :>json int temperature.safety: Safety target temperature when connection is ofline 30min. or more :>json object temperature.floor_sensor: Settings to show if floor sensor controls, is in use or is disabled - also saves the floor temperature in its own variable
+	:>json int temperature.warning.min: Limit minimum when temperature warnings are sent :>json int temperature.warning.max: Limit maximum when temperature warnings are sent :>json boolean temperature.advance: Flag the check whether or not advance heating is on :>json object humidity: All the humidity data
-	:>json float temperature.floor_sensor.current: Current floor temperature
-	:>json string temperature.floor_sensor.mode: Current floor sensor mode - installed, control_by and null :>json object temperature.freeze_limit: Freeze limit data
-	:>json boolean temperature.freeze_limit.on: Flag to see whether or not the freeze limit is in use :>json int temperature.freeze_limit.when: Temperature minimum for freeze limit - needs to be set according to heater specifications
-	:>json object humidity: All the humidity data
 	:>json float humidity.current: Current measured relative humidity with two decimal accuracy :>json object humidity.warning: All the humidity warning limits